zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>Whatever format you choose, your presentation is expected to be strong and professional.
 Remember, you'll have a real audience.</b>

 You'll be graded by the audience and the MPC for your work on MPCafé.
-Take it seriously.
+Have fun, but work hard.

 ###Creative Development Seminars
 Growing as a creator is difficult.
 During the Bootcamp, we also have activities and discussions specifically about creative development.
 These discussions have a philosophical and a practical side.
 Sometimes we'll focus on themes like integrity, authenticity, grit, or creative courage.
 Other times we'll learn about project management, how to deal with difficult people, or organizational skills.